 - Although a similar effect is possible with the acquisition of larger firms, there is an increased danger that the acquiring firm will choose to acquiesce in monopolization or collusion because of the enhanced profits that would result from its own disappearance from the edge of the market.

 - This competitive problem could result from either upstream or downstream integration, and could affect competition an either the upstream market or the downstream market.
 In the text, the term "primary market" refers to the market in which the competitive concerns are being considered, and the term "secondary market" refers to the adjacent market.

 - Ownership integration does not necessarily mandate two-level entry by new entrants to the primary market.
 Such entry is most likely to be necessary where the primary and secondary markets are completely integrated by ownership and each firm in the primary market uses all of the capacity of its associated firm in the secondary market.
 In many cases of ownership integration, however, the functional fit between vertically integrated firms is not perfect, and an outside market exists for the sales (purchases) of the firms in the secondary market.
 If that market is sufficiently large and diverse, new entrants to the primary market may be able to participate without simultaneous entry to the secondary market.
 In considering the adequacy of this alternative, the Department will consider the likelihood of predatory price or supply "squeezes" by the integrated firms against their unintegrated rivals.

 - Entry into the secondary market may be greatly facilitated in that an assured supplier (customer) is provided by the primary market entry.

-- It Is important to note, however, that this problem would not exist if a significant outside market exists at the secondary level.
-In that case, entrants could enter with the appropriately scaled plants at both levels, and sell or buy in market as necessary.
+- It is important to note, however, that this problem would not exist if a significant outside market exists at the secondary level.
+In that case, entrants could enter with the appropriately scaled plants at both levels, and sell or buy in the market as necessary.

 - For example, a market with 100 firms of equal size would perform competitively despite a significant increase in entry barriers.